What is immunocontraception?

 How long does PZP last?

-In earlier research, two injections were given in the initial year, followed by annual boosters.
+For Zonastat-H, two injections are given in the initial year, followed by annual boosters.
 However, one-shot PZP vaccines that last two or more years have been tested successfully on wild horses, deer and other species by the HSUS and other investigators.
-One technology used successfully by the HSUS and its collaborators involves packaging PZP in timed-release pellets, which stimulate annual boosters.
+One technology used successfully by the HSUS and its collaborators involves packaging PZP in timed-release pellets, which simulate annual boosters.

 Is PZP the only immunocontraceptive being tested?

 Other immunocontraceptives are being developed by other researchers.
-The most notable of these is GonaConTM, which was developed by the USDA/APHIS National Wildlife Research Center in Fort Collins, Colo., and registered for use as a contraceptive on white-tailed deer by EPA in September 2009.
+The most notable of these is GonaConTM, which was developed by the USDA/APHIS National Wildlife Research Center in Fort Collins, Colo. and registered for use as a contraceptive on white-tailed deer by the EPA in September of 2009.
 GonaConTM is a vaccine that shuts down the reproductive processes of both males and females.
-It has been successfully tested on captive animals of many species, including deer, elk and pigs, and field testing on deer, wild horses, and other animals is proceeding.
+It has been successfully tested on captive animals of many species, including deer, elk and pigs, and field tested on deer, wild horses and other animals.
+In 2009, scientists from Colorado State University began a research program to evaluate the effectiveness of GonaConTM for controlling reproduction in horses at the park.
+The research is ongoing and preliminary results are encouraging.

 Is PZP experimental?